UEABIO/data-sci-v1/docs/15-Regression.md

 ```

-But most of the time we are unlikely to want to work out predicted values by hand, instead we can use functions like `predict()` and `augment()`
+But most of the time we are unlikely to want to work out predicted values by hand, instead we can use functions like `predict()` and `broom::augment()`

 <button id="displayTextunnamed-chunk-30" onclick="javascript:toggle('unnamed-chunk-30');">Show Solution</button>